I Found $81 From an Old Deposit. Could You Have Forgotten Money, Too?

-I recently discovered $81.13 of free money online.
+I once discovered $81.13 of free money online.
 It took me 30 seconds to find and three minutes to claim.

 OK, OK: Technically, it wasn’t free money.
 At some point in my life, I earned it.
 I handed it over to the City of St. Petersburg, Florida, to put the water bill in my name… and then I forgot all about it.

-That is, until a recent Sunday afternoon when I was bored and contemplating ways to make extra money.
+That is, until a Sunday afternoon in 2020 when I was bored and contemplating ways to make extra money.

 On a whim, I searched my name on the state of Florida’s unclaimed property website.
 Lo and behold, it was me: Robin C. Hartill, $81.13 of forgotten water money begging to be claimed.
 I filled out a form that asked for a few identifying details, then clicked the submit button.